-- Make sure you are clear on assessment areas for the exams - Review the checklist of what you should confidently know for each exam and use this to prioritise revision topics - Consider when your study sessions are going to be each week-work out where each subject and topic will fit into your schedule allowing time for exercise, relaxation and sleep!
+- Make sure you are clear on assessment areas for any mock exams, CEDAR assessments and the progression exams/assignments - Review the checklist of what you should confidently know for each assessment and use this to prioritise revision topics - Consider when your study sessions are going to be each week-work out where each subject and topic will fit into your schedule allowing time for exercise, relaxation and sleep!
 Be realistic about this.
-Know when you have better focus and less distractions. - Keep a clear goal in mind-what will those good results allow you to do next year? - Find ways to reward your hard work.
+Know when you have better focus and less distractions. - Find ways to reward your hard work.

-Wishing you lots of luck in these upcoming assessments and exams from all at New College Doncaster.
+Wishing you lots of luck in these upcoming assessments from all at New College Doncaster.
+Preparing well for progression into year 13 will make your preparation for final y13 exams less daunting.